 Programs in a Box Directory

-AAUW’s online Programs in a Box (PIAB) help members consider and choose program activities for their branches.
-Each Program in a Box outlines an activity that could be chosen for a branch, with the “what, why, and how” to implement that program.
+AAUW’s online Programs in a Box (PIABs) offer members ideas and instructions for mission-based activities.
+Each Program in a Box outlines the “what, why, and how” to implement a program.

-Cocktails and Convos (convo is short for conversation) is a great way to draw in the community in a fun and casual setting where members and nonmembers alike come together and discuss women’s issues.
+Hosting a Cocktails and Convos (convo is short for conversation) event is a great way to draw in the community in a casual setting where members and nonmembers alike can come together to discuss women’s issues.
 Use this Program in a Box to market your branch to your community and potential members in a low-pressure setting.

 Use this Program in a Box to hold a Speech Trek contest to offer high school girls an opportunity to develop their public speaking skills.

-Use this Program in a Box to help high schools reach Title IX compliance in athletics without the threat of expensive litigation.
+Use this Program in a Box to help high schools reach Title IX compliance in athletics and avoid the potential for expensive litigation.

-Use the Princeton Review SCORE Program to provide free workshops and practice exams to women who wish to attend college or graduate school.
+Use AAUW’s collaboration with the Princeton Review to provide free workshops and practice exams to women who wish to attend college or graduate school.

-Use this daylong event to inspire middle and high school girls to pursue science, technology, engineering, and mathematics (STEM) and high-demand careers in a global economy where women are still greatly underrepresented.
+Use this daylong event to inspire middle and high school girls to pursue science, technology, engineering, and mathematics (STEM) careers, where women are still greatly underrepresented.